marc-marquez/issue-tracker/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my wife.
+She encouraged me to follow my dreams of getting back into coding.